mr0bbie/incredible-moon-257e6/src/pages/features.md

   - type: features_section
     features:
       - title: Glow Letter Specifications
-        subtitle: Our letters are made in by us for you
+        subtitle: Our letters are carefully crafted in-house by our design engineers
         content: >
           We use the latest technology to constantly innovate our letters and create their unique design so that you can have your event stand out